-Gathering your documents is an essential part of preparing your Excluded Worker Fund application.
+Gathering your documents is an essential part of preparing your Excluded Worker Fund application, as well as applying for an ITIN, drivers' license, and other benefits.
 Here are some resources to get the documentation you need:

 A Driver's License is worth 4 points for proof of identity, and a permit is worth 3 points.
 You must have a total of 5 points to prove your identity.

 A non-expired US passport is worth 4 points for Proof of Identity the Excluded Worker Fund (out of 4).
 The Department of Labor will accept a passport that is expired up to 2 years (US or foreign) for 2 points.
 Make sure your passport is up-to-date so you can access the funds you deserve!

 El Salvador: https://portalcitas.rree.gob.sv/#/sessions/signin

 A foreign birth certificate is worth 1 point for Proof of Identity for the Excluded Worker Fund-- you need a total of 5 points!
 Here is how to track down your foreign birth certificate in some countries.

 Bangladesh -- https://www.bdcgny.org/birth-registration-certificate